 Estimated reading time: 11 minutes

 Nowadays, there are more and more people who want to import goods from China.
 But this is not an easy process.
 It’s not just the sourcing process.
 If you don’t know what is the best way to pay Chinese suppliers before paying.
 Maybe you will get payment scams from Chinese suppliers.
-They accept your payment but always have a reason not to deliver the goods to you.
-Maybe you paid all your money but your supplier says you didn’t receive it.
-No one knows where your money went.

 a) Funds are lost: You paid a Chinese supplier, but he reported that he did not receive your money.
 You also don’t know where your money is.
+The U.S. Small Business Administration (SBA) warns that verifying the recipient’s banking information is crucial in international trade.

 b) Different languages lead to inconsistent prices: Because of the different currencies used.
 The amount you paid is too high or too low.